-1. On a false start a racer will be penalized by the Chief Starter, Race Director or Flagman, and a penalty if designated will apply.
+- 1. On a false start a racer will be penalized by the Chief Starter, Race Director or Flagman, and a penalty if designated will apply. - 2.
+There shall be no change of drivers at any time without notification to the Race Director.